enochko/python-practice/weatherplot/README.md

 ## To Do - Someday/Maybe
 - Parse and split date properly - currently splitting day by 24 hours.
 Should split day by date.
+- Handle unusual observation times - BOM does not record observations strictly every 30 minutes.
+Sometimes, observations are delayed, and these unusual observation times are appended to the end of the x-axis, resulting in random zigzag patterns.

 ## To Do - Done
 - Request JSON data from BOM